About This Site

 What Medicine Tirzepatide is

-The word "medicine" in the domain name reflects the framing of this project: a site positioned at the intersection of the published medical literature and general readability.
-It is an editorial designation — a position the publisher occupies relative to the clinical literature, not a claim about clinical services offered here.
+The word "medicine" in the domain name marks the register of the project: a site positioned where the published medical literature meets general readability.
+It is a designation — the vantage the publisher takes toward the clinical literature — not a claim about clinical services offered here.
 There are no services offered here.

 What we publish